francoisyerg/fyp-infinite-posts/readme.txt

 == Shortcode Parameters ==

-The `[fypinpo_infinite_posts]` shortcode supports the following parameters to customize its behavior:
+The `[fyplugins_infinite_posts]` shortcode supports the following parameters to customize its behavior:

 - `pagination` (string): Type of pagination to use Accept 'scroll', 'button' or 'none'.
 Default is `scroll`.
 - `posts_per_page` (integer): Number of posts to load per batch.
 Default is `10`.